• Contact Us

 0

-Last Updated on Saturday, 16 May 2026, 14:18 by Denis Chabrol
+Last Updated on Saturday, 16 May 2026, 20:36 by Writer

-Commander-in-Chief of the Armed Forces, President Irfaan Ali takes the salute by a Joint Services parade alongside Chief-of-Defence Staff, Brigadier Omar Khan; Acting Police Commissioner , Ravindradat Budhram; Chief Prison Officer, Nicklon Elliott, Fire Chief, Gregory Wickham and Director of the National Intelligence and Security Agency, Colonel Sheldon Howell.
+Commander-in-Chief of the Armed Forces, President Irfaan Ali takes the salute by a Joint Services parade alongside Chief-of-Defence Staff, Brigadier Omar Khan, Acting Police Commissioner , Ravindradat Budhram, Chief Prison Officer Nicklon Elliott, Fire Chief Gregory Wickham and Director of the National Intelligence and Security Agency, Colonel Sheldon Howell.

 President Irfaan Ali on Saturday appealed for national support of the Joint Services, at a time when Venezuela says it will not accept any ruling by the World Court on the validity of the 1899 Arbitral Tribunal Award.

-Addressing members of the Joint Services after a route march through the streets of Georgetown as part of activities to celebrate Guyana’s 60th independence anniversary on May 26, 2026, he said they have an important role to play in fighting drug trafficking and aiding in maintaining “internal order” against criminals.
 He said the public must back the Joint Services in carrying out those duties or Guyana risks showing division to its enemies.
 “That is why the public must lend their support wholeheartedly to our Joint Services because not supporting our Joint Services sends an adverse signal when potential adversaries look at Guyana, they ask themselves: Does Guyana enjoy unity?
 Do they value their protectors?
 Never let our adversaries see division and disunity because a divided house does not need to be invaded.
-It simply crumbles,” said Dr Ali, clad in an olive green four-pocket utility shirt and olive green cap decorated with the cacique crown at the front, a map of Guyana and the flag of Guyana.
+It simply crumbles,” said Dr Ali, clad in an olive green four-pocket utility shirt and olive green cap decorated with the cacique crown at the front, and a map of and flag of Guyana.

 Now that Guyana awaits the International Court of Justice’s (ICJ) decision on its case concerning the validity of the award of the land boundary with Venezuela, Dr Ali struck an optimistic tone that the ruling would bring to an end decades of aggression by that former Spanish colony.
-“Our territorial integrity has been threatened before.
-It will never be threatened again; not only with words but with the threat of incursions and pressures dressed in diplomacy,” he said.
-Venezuela’s President, Delcy Rodriguez earlier this month told the ICJ that her country would not accept an ICJ decision even if it scraps the 126-year old boundary award.
-Instead, she insisted on a bilaterally negotiated solution, based on her government’s interpretation of the 1966 Geneva Agreement as the new “treaty”.

 The President directed his attention to “our adversaries”, warning them not to “mistake our peace for weakness” because the security forces are supported by diplomacy and the wider Guyanese “who would not barter their birthright.”